-The Colorado LLC as a wealth management toolColorado, Limited Liability Company, LLC, wealth management, and United States tax policy
+The Colorado LLC as a wealth management toolColorado, Limited Liability Company, United States tax policy, and Tax Optimization

 In an economic environment where real wages have stagnated and regular employees are paying a larger proportion of national taxes than shell companies for the rich, why not play the same games until the legislation catches up?
 By no means do I support an unfair tax system, just trying to let the common people take advantage of the loopholes, while we try to reverse the Citizen United evils of our past.